Tomscz/Engeto-project-3-elections-scraper/README.md

 ## SAMPLE PROGRAM (EXAMPLE)
 Voting results for the Benešov district:

+If you want to take result from Benešov district, in terminal (pycharm) you have to input link of this district and your own name of exported csv file, for example Benesov.csv.
+Or you can input any district you want and any name of exported file.

 1. Argument(URL): '''https://www.volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=2&xnumnuts=2101'''

-2. Argument(filename): "result.csv"
+2. Argument(filename): "Benesov.csv"

 ### STARTING THE PROGRAM
-python election.py "https://www.volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=2&xnumnuts=2101" "result.csv"
+python election.py "https://www.volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=2&xnumnuts=2101" "Benesov.csv"

 ### DOWNLOADING
 Downloading data from: "https://www.volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=2&xnumnuts=2101"

-Saving data to: result.csv
+Saving data to: Benesov.csv

 Data was saved.
 Exiting program!